model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 <!-- For the implementors or the hackers -->

-Kani implements the functionality of function contracts in two places.
+Kani implements the functionality of function contracts in three places.

 1. Code generation in the `requires` and `ensures` macros (`kani_macros`).
 2. GOTO level contracts using CBMC's contract language generated in `kani-compiler` for `modifies` clauses.
-3. Dependencies and ordering among harnesses in the driver to enforce contract checking before replacement.
+3. Dependencies and ordering among harnesses in `kani-driver` to enforce contract checking before replacement.
 Also plumbing between compiler and driver for enforcement of assigns clauses.

 ### Code generation in `kani_macros`